iheus/dm/README.md

-# Data Management 2019
+# Data Management

-This is the repository for the 2019 data management course at Osaka University.
+This is the repository for a data management course at OSIPP, Osaka University.

 ### Contents